 Section 2.1 Most professional services provided by the Engineer under a Work Order will be divided into two categories of services: Basic Services and Special Services, in accordance with industry standards.
 Basic Services (i.e., Basic Design Services and Basic Construction Administration Services) are defined in Articles 5 and 6 below and are deemed included within each Work Order unless the Work Order explicitly provides otherwise.
 Special Services are separated from Basic Services because their need or exact scope cannot be fully established until the project is under way.
-If feasible, the Work Order shall identify the need for and anticipated scope of Special Services for the subject project and shall provide for a lump sum fee for such anticipated Special Services.
+If feasible, the Work Order shall identify the need for and anticipated scope of Special Services.
 Special Services shall be performed as and when specifically approved by the City in writing and as and when funds are available.